mhausenblas/rbIAM/site/docs/index.md

 - Find the necessary permissions for a desired setup, both for the IAM policies and the RBAC roles.
 - Understand how AWS services, such as S3 or CloudWatch or Firehose interact with Kubernetes resources, such as pods, from an access control perspective.
 - Look up what a given Kubernetes resource can or can not do, concerning AWS services.

+We expect that infra admins admins, devops roles, and also developers can benefit from `rbIAM`.
+In order to use the tool, we assume you're familiar with both AWS IAM and Kubernetes RBAC.
+If you want to brush up your knowledge, we recommend first having a look at the [terminology](terminology/) section.